After surgery

 Sometimes fluid collects near the wound, this is called a seroma.
 Sometimes the fluid needs to be drained and it may affect the movement in your arm.
 Speak with your doctor if this happens to you.

-If you haven’t seen a physiotherapist already and you are struggling with pain or lack of movement speak to your doctor or breast nurse.
+If you haven’t seen a physiotherapist already and you are struggling with pain or lack of movement speak to your doctor or breast care nurse.
 They can arrange for you to see one.
 The physiotherapist can give you more exercises to do and offer advice on physical activity.

 Scar tissue in the armpit (cording)